-- Multipath routing is added in AIX V5.1.
+- Multipath routing is added in AIX 5L Version 5.1.
 It allow users to specify multiple routes to a destination.
 The system administrator can either configure multiple routes for load balancing or set up alternative paths to direct network traffic when the best route can no longer perform its tasks.
 This new feature also allows a system administrator to define multiple default gateways. - A set of APIs provided by Fast Response Cache Architecture (FRCA) enables e-business applications to cache data, such as Web content, in the Network Buffer Cache (NBC).
-This significantly reduces the path length and increases the performance of e-business applications. - Latest sendmail version 8.11. - TCP/IP now has ECN (Explicit Congestion Notification) which can improve performance when supported by routers and endpoints. - TCP splicing is a new feature added to AIX V5.1.
-It helps push the data relaying function of a proxy application (from server side socket to the client side socket or vice versa) into the kernel. - Network Interface Takeover, a new feature, allows the configuration of multiple adapters, including 10/100 Ethernet and Gigabit Ethernet adapters, so that one or more may be designated as a backup. - Multiprotocol Over ATM (MPOA) IP packet fragmentation support in AIX provides for cases where there is a heterogeneous network environment with varying MTUs and network configurations where normal MTU Path Discovery is not available. - Virtual LAN (VLAN) support based on IEEE 802.1Q standard.
-This implementation only supports VLANs using ethernet interfaces.
-AIX VLAN support requires IEEE 802.1Q compliant switches.
+This significantly reduces the path length and increases the performance of e-business applications. - Latest sendmail version 8.11. - TCP/IP now has ECN (Explicit Congestion Notification), which can improve performance when supported by routers and endpoints.

+- TCP splicing is a new feature added to AIX 5L Version 5.1.
+It helps push the data-relaying function of a proxy application (from server-side socket to the client-side socket or vice versa) into the kernel. - Network Interface Takeover, a new feature, allows the configuration of multiple adapters, including 10/100 Ethernet and Gigabit Ethernet adapters, so that one or more may be designated as a backup. - Multiprotocol Over ATM (MPOA) IP packet fragmentation support in AIX provides for cases where a heterogeneous network environment with varying MTUs exists and network configurations where normal MTU Path Discovery is not available. - Virtual LAN (VLAN) support based on IEEE 802.1Q standard.
+This implementation only supports VLANs using Ethernet interfaces.
+AIX VLAN support requires IEEE 802.1Q compliant switches. - TCP/IP now supports hardware offload of TCP resegmentation for transmitted TCP segments in conjunction with the Gigabit Ethernet-SX PCI Adapter and IBM 10/100/1000 Base-T Ethernet PCI Adapter.
+This capability is enabled using an additional SMIT adapter configuration menu option, titled "Enable hardware transmit TCP resegmentation".
+The default value for this option is "no", but can be enabled by the user.
+This feature allows TCP to send a large TCP segment (up to 64K bytes) to the adapter and the adapter will then resegment this buffer into smaller 1500 byte packets to be sent on the Ethernet network.